sectoSSD/code_ocean/README.md

                            wich are the index 0 of 'dir' list and 'last_tiles' list.
 'last_tiles :             List of tuples representing tiles previously traveled by the submarine'.
                           [(1,2),(1,1),(1,1),(0,0)] when following the 'dir' exemple above.
+***
+    debug keys :
+        'random path' : run best_random_path (), random_path() and value() several time.
+Print and plot some indicator showing how best direction path is chosen.

+        'debug_path'  : give graphic view of the direction_path chosen by best_random_path()

+        'check_seek_area' : checks adjustement of config_seek_area()
+        'debug_map'   : give graphic view of seek_area which show where the sub can be according of the direction_path taken.
+At start shows wich start tile could be chosen.
+In game loop where the submarine could be.
+See more in debug_map()